kookkui/SoloRPGs/Broken Shores/PCs/CSheet.md

 WIL: 14
 INT: 13
 CHA: 12
-Weapon1: Placeholder
+Weapon1: Longsword
-Weapon1dmg: d6
+Weapon1dmg: D8+1 Slashing
-Weapon1notes:
+Weapon1notes: Parry, Versatile (d10)
 Weapon2:
 Weapon2dmg:
 Weapon2notes:
 Weapon3:
 Weapon3dmg:
 Weapon3notes:
 Armor:
 ArmorPR:
 Armorintegrity:
 Shield:
 ShieldPR:
 Shieldintegrity:
-Currency: 0
+Currency: 51
 shards: 0
 csupplies: 0
-rations: 0
+rations: 9
 water: 0
+talent0: "**Sorcerer:** Start the game knowing an extra spell of your choice.
+Only new characters may pick this Talent."
+talent1: "**Gifted - Dexterity:** You may re-roll any failed skill up rolls for skills associated with DEX."
 Godshard:
 GodshardPassive:
 GodshardActive1:
-Spell1:
+Spell1: Stitch Wound
-Spell1pp:
+Spell1pp: 4
-Spell1idio:
-Spell1des:
+Spell1idio: The spell’s effects are doubled, if applicable.
+Spell1des: "Range: Touch / Resisted: No / Duration: Permanent \rThe target heals D6+5 HP.\r *Blood emerges from the sorcerer’s fingertips in the shape of a red thread, stitching up the target’s wounds.*"
 Spell2pp:
 Spell2idio:
 Spell2des:
-Spell1mem: false
+Spell1mem: true
 skill1: false
+notes1: |-
+  Captured by Nirena's Emissaries because "Our cause requires blood".
+After a year, I saw an opportunity and I took it to escape.

+  I saw an opportunity and I took it (+5 Perception)
 ---
 >[!dice] %%FAKE TITLE HERE%%
 >> [!dice] %%FAKE TITLE HERE%%